New York Kirsten Gillibrand

 Contact Senator Kirsten Gillibrand (D-NY)

 Kirsten Elizabeth Gillibrand is an American lawyer and politician and a member of the Democratic Party.
 She has served as the junior United States Senator from New York since 2009, and was a member of the U.S. House of Representatives from 2007 to 2009.
+She is a senior member of the Armed Services Committee and ranking member of the Senate Aging Committee.

-Kirsten E. Gillibrand for senator
+About senator Kirsten E. Gillibrand

 On This Page